University of New England College of Dental Medicine

-Upon successful completion of the DMD AST, graduates are eligible to take appropriate state or regional dental licensure examinations and may subsequently be eligible to practice dentistry in the United States.
+Upon successful completion of the D.M.D.
+AST program, graduates are eligible to take appropriate state or regional dental licensure examinations and subsequently, may be eligible to practice dentistry in the United States.

 716 Stevens Avenue